May I have your Attention? Breaking Fine-Tuning based Prompt Injection Defenses using Architecture-Aware Attacks

-The primary goal of a defense is to make a model resist indirect prompt injection attacks.
-This class of defense is separate from anti-jailbreak safety tuning approaches, such as reinforcement learning from human feedback (RLHF) which train to resist jailbreak attacks violating output content safety policy ~\cite{bai2022traininghelpfulharmlessassistant}.

-One class of these defenses, detection-based ~\cite{liu2024formalizingbenchmarkingpromptinjection}, work by predicting if an input contains a prompt injection.
-Examples of such defenses include Prompt Guard ~\cite{meta2024promptguard}, a known-answer detectior and its variants, like DataSentinel ~\cite{liu2025datasentinelgametheoreticdetectionprompt}.
-A model may then reject a query if a prompt injection is detected.
+\textbf{Defenses against Indirect Prompt Injection.} The primary goal of a defense is to make a system secure against indirect prompt injection attacks.
+One major class of these defenses, detection-based ~\cite{liu2024formalizingbenchmarkingpromptinjection}, work by predicting if an input contains a prompt injection.
+The system may then reject a query if a prompt injection is detected.
+Examples of such defenses include Prompt Guard ~\cite{meta2024promptguard}, a known-answer detector and variants, like DataSentinel ~\cite{liu2025datasentinelgametheoreticdetectionprompt}.

-Another class, prevention-based, addresses the problem by making the target model more likely to correctly follow an original prompt instead of an injected instruction.
-This can be achieved, for example, by paraphrasing fragile attack triggers ~\cite{jain2023baselinedefensesadversarialattacks}, by improving the model's ability to recognize prompt structure, such as In-Context Defense ~\cite{wei2024jailbreakguardalignedlanguage}, or Spotlighting ~\cite{hines2024defendingindirectpromptinjection}, or by designing a system to make an attack unlikely to happen, such as with Quarantined LLMs ~\cite{debenedetti2025defeatingpromptinjectionsdesign}.

-Notably, a special class of prevention-based defenses relies on fine-tuning the model itself to recognize the prompt structure and to separate instructions from data, which we denote as \textit{fine-tuning based} prompt injection defenses.
-Examples of such defenses include the open-source systems StruQ ~\cite{chen2024struqdefendingpromptinjection} and SecAlign ~\cite{chen2025secaligndefendingpromptinjection} and closed-source implementations such as Instruction Hierarchy ~\cite{wallace2024instructionhierarchytrainingllms}.
-Those defenses attempt to instill the correct instruction-following behavior directly into the model by appropriately training the model with the correct, expected behaviour.
-We describe the StruQ and SecAlign defenses in more detail in sections \cref{sec:struq} and \cref{sec:secalign}.
+Another major class of defenses addresses this problem by modifying the model directly so that it is more likely to correctly follow the original prompt instead of an injected instruction.
+These methods, which we refer to as \textit{fine-tuning based} defenses fine-tune the model itself to recognize the prompt structure and to separate instructions from data Examples of such defenses include the open-source systems StruQ ~\cite{chen2024struqdefendingpromptinjection}, SecAlign ~\cite{chen2025secaligndefendingpromptinjection}, and Meta's SecAlign++ ~\cite{chen2025metasecalignsecurefoundation} and closed-source implementations such as OpenAI's Instruction Hierarchy ~\cite{wallace2024instructionhierarchytrainingllms}.
+We describe a few examples of this class of defenses in more detail in section \cref{sec:secalign_struq}.